Trump Signed an Executive Order to Block State AI Laws. Here’s What We Know So Far.

 What Is Trump’s Executive Order on AI Regulation?

-Trump has threatened to sign an executive order on artificial intelligence that would create a single federal framework for regulating AI.
-This order would also effectively ban any state regulations on AI, even redirecting funds from U.S. states with laws considered harmful to AI development under the act.
+On December 11, 2025, Trump signed an executive order that seeks to create a single federal framework for regulating AI.
+This order also aims to effectively ban many state regulations on AI, even redirecting funds from those with laws considered to be “onerous” or woke.

-Replacing state AI regulations with one federal rule has been at the top of Trump’s to-do list for a while now.
-In July, Trump pushed for his “Big Beautiful Bill” to contain a provision banning state regulations on AI, but it was removed by the Senate.
-Less than a month later, Trump released an AI Action Plan to accelerate AI development in America, including a similar provision that called for federal funding to be redirected away from states with “burdensome AI regulations.”
+Replacing state AI regulations with one federal rule has been at the top of the president’s to-do list for a while now.
+In July, he pushed for his “Big Beautiful Bill” to contain a provision banning state regulations on AI, but it was removed by the Senate.
+Less than a month later, he released an AI Action Plan to accelerate AI development in America, including a similar provision that called for federal funding to be redirected away from states with “burdensome AI regulations.”

 What’s the State of AI Regulation in the U.S. Right Now?